jenkinsci/cloud-stats-plugin/README.md

 - In case there is a way to provision slaves that does not goes through Jenkins core (`NodeProvisioner`), plugins are expected to notify cloud-stats about such activity.
 This often happens when slaves are provisioned manually in Jenkins UI.
-Provided the slave get attached to Jenkins, cloud-stats will track it from launching phase on so the plugin is expected to manually notify about provisioning.
+Provided the slave get attached to Jenkins, cloud-stats will track it just fine from launching phase on without any explicit notifications from provisioning plugin.

 - Optionally, plugin can attach any kind of information to any phase it likes. cloud-stats is generally able to attach exception in case of failed launch or provisioning